Carroll Gardens Neighborhood Review - Brooklyn Moving Guide 2024

 Apartments for rent or sale vary widely in size and price point.

 High-end homes feature modern amenities such as rooftop terraces, high ceilings, stainless steel appliances, and designer finishes.
-Smaller spaces are available, too; these include cozy studios with hardwood floors and large one-bedrooms with spacious living rooms.
+Smaller spaces are also available, including cozy studios with hardwood floors and large one-bedrooms with spacious living rooms.

-Many Carroll Gardens rentals come with access to community amenities such as fitness centers, pools, playgrounds, and courtyards.
+Many Carroll Gardens rentals have access to community amenities such as fitness centers, pools, playgrounds, and courtyards.

 The neighborhood also has plenty of parks filled with trees and greenery, providing a great place to relax or enjoy outdoor activities like baseball or soccer.

-Buyers can also take advantage of various tax benefits exclusive to this neighborhood thanks to its designation as an Historic District by the city's Landmarks Preservation Commission back in 1973.
+Buyers can also take advantage of various tax benefits exclusive to this neighborhood thanks to its designation as a Historic District by the city's Landmarks Preservation Commission in 1973.

 Average Rental Prices in Carroll Gardens | |